neondatabase/website/content/docs/manage/projects.md

 4. Click **Create Project**.

-Upon creating a project, you are presented with a dialog that provides your connection details for a ready-to-use `neondb` database.
+Upon creating a project, you are presented with a dialog that provides your connection details for a ready-to-use `dbname` database.
 The connection details include your password.

 ## Compute size configuration with Autoscaling